SC6107/contracts/README.md

 - `Health factor`: safety ratio; below 1 is liquidatable
 - `Reserve factor`: portion of interest retained by the protocol
 - `Utilization`: borrows / (cash + borrows − reserves)

 ---

-## Known Limitations

-From `requirement.md`, not yet implemented:
-- Multiple reward tokens in liquidity mining
-- Emergency multisig override for governance
-- Explicit rollback mechanism for upgrades

----